FDA Pulls Many Antibacterial Soaps Off The Market: May Cause More Harm Than Good

 Because of the serious dangers this type of antibiotic resistance poses to people throughout the U.S., the FDA has implemented a ban that will begin in 2017.
 Triclosan, as well as 17 other chemical compounds that contain germ killing properties, will be disallowed from household, consumer products.
 The FDA reminds people that warm water and regular soap are effective in removing germs from the surface of the skin.
 The removal of germs from the skin’s surface does not allow for bacteria to become antibiotic resistant, instead it simply prohibits it from entering the body and contributing to an illness.
 While many soap manufacturers are disappointed with the impending FDA ban, scientists and researchers alike support it and believe that it will help diminish the likelihood of superbugs, therefore keeping people safe and healthy.

 Our offices are located in Philadelphia, Reading and Bethlehem, we serve clients throughout Pennsylvania and New Jersey.
-To schedule a consultation with the product liability lawyers at Galfand Berger, call us at 800-222-8792 or complete our online contact form.
+To schedule a consultation with the products liability lawyers at Galfand Berger, call us at 800-222-8792 or complete our online contact form.